stevedonovan/llib/readme.md

 These are strings where occurences of a `$(var)` pattern are expanded.
-Sometimes called 'string interpolation', it's a good way to generate large documents like HTML output and does not suffer from the size limitations of the `printf` family.
+Sometimes called 'string interpolation', it's a good way to generate large documents like HTML output and does not suffer from the format string size limitations of the `printf` family.
 You make a template object from a template string, and expand a template using that object plus a function to map string keys to values, and a 'map' object.
 The default form assumes that the object is just a NULL-terminated array of strings listing the keys and values, and plain linear lookup.